Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 Various physiological, physical, and environmental factors can influence the amount of effort you need and the calories you burn.
 Such factors include:

-• High altitude environments: You’ll have a higher metabolic rate at higher altitudes.
+You may have a higher metabolic rate at higher altitudes.

-60 day weight loss challenge diet
+60 day weight loss

-How To Do A 60 Day Weight Loss Challenge
+How to Do a 60-Day Weight Loss Challenge

 One key rule is that your program should involve both a workout and diet plan.